brenner-tobias/addon-cloudflared/cloudflared/DOCS.md

 ### Initial Add-on Setup for local tunnels

-The following instructions describe the minimum necessary steps to use this add-on:
+The following instructions describe the necessary steps to use this add-on to expose your HA instance via the Cloudflare tunnel.
+If you only want to expose other services, you can do so by setting other configuration options shown [below](#configuration).

 1. Add the `http` integration settings to your HA-config as described [below](#configurationyaml).
 1. Set the `external_hostname` add-on option with your domain name or a subdomain